Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 |`build_test` | Build the whole project, recreate the ACS and Share docker images, start the dockerised environment, execute the integration tests from the `integration-tests` module and stop the environment.|
 |`test` | Execute the integration tests (the environment must be already started).|

-This utility script uses `mvn`, `docker` and `docker-compose` commands, so make sure you have properly installed Maven, Docker and Docker compose and you have configured them properly to be accessible in the path.
+This utility script uses `mvn`, `docker` and `docker-compose` commands, so make sure you have properly installed Maven, Docker and Docker Compose and you have configured them properly to be accessible in the path.

 In the case of Maven, it is not necessary that the `mvn` executable is in the path if you've properly configured the environment variable `M2_HOME`.
 The script looks for the `M2_HOME` environment variable to build the path to the `mvn` executable.

 ### Working with an All-In-One (AIO) project {#workingaio}

 Before you continue make sure that you have read and completed the tasks in the [Getting started](#gettingstarted) tutorial to generate an All-In-One (AIO) project, which means selecting the `org.alfresco.maven.archetype:alfresco-allinone-archetype` Maven archetype when generating the project.

-The following information assumes that the AIO project was generated with the name `my-all-in-one-project`.
+> **Note:** The following information assumes that the AIO project was generated with the name `my-all-in-one-project`.

 #### Introduction